rometsch/fargocpt/README.md

 ## Description

 This is the version of the [FARGO](http://fargo.in2p3.fr/-Legacy-archive-) code used by some members of the Computational Physics Tübingen (CPT) group.
+FargoCPT includes a number of improvements and is parallelized using a hybrid MPI-OpenMP scheme.

 It is now used and maintained by Lucas Jordan and Thomas Rometsch with contributions by Tobias Moldenhauer (symmetric self-gravity) and Dennis Wehner (variable adiabatic index).